59rice/Hackintosh-Opencore-Samsung-NT500R5H-L34M-ATIV-BOOK-5-OC-0.7.9-/README.md

 Opencore EFI for Samsung ATIV Book Series

 ⚠ Notice!
->We Made New EFI for compatibility MacOS Sonoma/Haeadless System
->

 >This EFI has been updated by ChatGPT 4o to support Opencore 1.0.0 and is now in the current release
 >
 >The developer no longer has that hardware, so that version has not been tested for operation.